tinymce/tinymce-docs/advanced/events.md

 ### AddEditor

-This event gets fired when editor instances get created and added to the EditorManager collection.
+This event is fired when an editor instance is created and added to the EditorManager collection.

 #### Parameters
 * **editor** `tinymce.Editor` - Editor instance being added.